koljapluemer/obsidian-the-queue/README.md

 [Iterative Reading](https://en.wikipedia.org/wiki/Incremental_reading) is a method of getting through long reading lists.
 Instead of reading one article (or whatever) after another, you read everything "at the same time". *The Queue* makes this possible by randomly showing you articles you saved, prompting you to read a bit — it is up to you whether you stop after a sentence or a chapter.
 Bit by bit, you make progress, until you finished a given document.

-To have a note show up in your queue in this manner, you have to set `article` or `book` as `q-type`.
+To have a note show up in your queue in this manner, you have to set `article` or `book` as the `q-type`.

 As you can see in the examples, the two types are treated almost the same.
 The main difference is that *The Queue* limits the number of books you read at a time, while the number of current `article`s is unlimited.